 What are the Downfalls of Video Cameras at a Nursing Home?

 Those who seek to prevent video surveillance argue that it deprives residents of privacy and dignity.
 Notably, a cornerstone of the Federal Nursing Home Reform Act, one of the most powerful and sweeping pieces of legislation created to protect the rights of seniors in nursing homes, is the provision providing protection of each resident’s privacy, individuality and dignity.
-Thus, issues such as whether the placement of a video camera will erode this right, and whether the resident would want every aspect of their life recorded and then watched by their children become hot-button topics.
+Thus, issues such as whether the placement of a video camera will erode this right, and whether the resident would want every aspect of their life recorded and then watched by their children become hot-button topics, as PA nursing home lawyers know.

 However, despite the possible invasion of privacy, several elder advocacy organizations support the use of video surveillance, such as AARP and the National Consume Voice for Quality Long-Term Care.